Leveraging Hamiltonian Simulation Techniques to Compile Operations on Bosonic Devices: Preliminaries

 \section{Preliminaries}

-{In this section, we introduce the hybrid boson-qubit architecture we are operating on and the matrix product formulas we will use.} The central goal of our work is to provide a generic toolbox that can be used to build unitary transformations on hybrid quantum devices that have both qubits as well as bosonic modes.
-Such devices are common in quantum computing, spanning circuit quantum electrodynamics (superconducting qubits coupled to microwave photons) to ion-trap quantum computing (for which the mechanical modes of oscillation are coupled to atomic qubits).
-The challenge though with these approaches is that fundamentally different insights are needed here to compile unitaries than the binary-based approaches that have been successful for the case of qubits.
+{In this section, we introduce the hybrid \qq~architecture we operate on and the matrix product formulas we will use.}

+We aim to provide a generic toolbox to build unitary transformations on hybrid \qq~devices.
+Such devices are common in quantum systems, spanning circuit quantum electrodynamics (superconducting qubits coupled to microwave photons) to ion-trap quantum computing (for which the mechanical modes of oscillation are coupled to atomic qubits).
+The challenge is that fundamentally different insights are needed to compile unitaries in the hybrid setting over typical binary-based approaches.

-Here we review the mathematical properties of bosonic quantum mechanics which are needed to understand the basic operations considered for the ISA architecture that we consider.
-Specifically, we present an analytic instruction set architecture (ISA) based on the Trotter-Suzuki and Baker-Campbell-Hausdorff (BCH) decompositions for decomposition of gates of the form $U=e^{i\hat{H}\sigma^{j}}$, where $\hat{H}$ is a Hermitian operator composed of phase-space operators and Pauli gates.
-Before jumping into the specific details of our gate operations, we need to review the basics of bosonic quantum mechanics as well as the mathematical results needed to use these bosonic operations to compile a given unitary transformation.
+We review the mathematical properties of \qumode~quantum mechanics that are needed to understand the basic operations considered for the ISA architecture that we consider.
+Specifically, we present an analytic instruction set architecture (ISA) based on the Lie--Trotter--Suzuki (Trotter) and Baker--Campbell--Hausdorff (BCH) decompositions for decomposition of gates of the form $U=e^{i\hat{H}\sigma^{j}}$, where $\hat{H}$ is a Hermitian operator composed of phase-space operators and Pauli gates.
+Before jumping into the specific details of our gate operations, we need to review the basics of qumode quantum mechanics as well as the mathematical results needed to use these qumode operations to compile a given unitary transformation.